Collaborate in a team room

 Permissions on team room events are managed by their associated operational area.
 It is possible for a team member to have permissions to collaborate within a team room, yet not be allowed to view work items, build definitions, or source code that have alerts enabled in the team room.

-Many teams use team rooms to support these scenarios:
+Many teams use team rooms to support the following scenarios:

 Daily standup: Capture the review of what happened the previous day and discuss any issues or blocking items based on real history.